Housing Benefit helps people pay their rent. All local councils, and the Housing Executive in Northern Ireland, run a Housing Benefit scheme.

 To qualify, you need to be responsible for paying the rent on your home.
 If you live with a partner, only one of you can get Housing Benefit.
 You cannot usually get Housing Benefit if you live in a close relative’s household.

-If you have savings of more than £16,000, you are not eligible for Housing Benefit unless you are getting the Guarantee Credit element of Pension Credit.
+If you have savings of more than £16,000, you are not eligible for Housing Benefit unless you are getting the Guarantee Credit of Pension Credit.

-You must also receive one of the following ‘passporting’ benefits: income-related Employment and Support Allowance, Income Support, income-based Jobseeker's Allowance or the Guarantee Credit element of the Pension Credit, or you must have a fairly low income.
+You must also receive one of the following ‘passporting’ benefits: income-related Employment and Support Allowance, Income Support, income-based Jobseeker's Allowance or the Guarantee Credit of Pension Credit, or you must have a fairly low income.

 How do I claim Housing Benefit?